-Boys’ Life magazine is a great resource for Cub Scouts.
+Boys’ Life (soon to be Scout Life) magazine is a great resource for Cub Scouts.
 Find out the top 10 reasons why every child should have a Boys’ Life subscription.

 Does your child have a subscription to Boys’ Life magazine?
 First published in 1911, it’s the youth publication of the Boy Scouts of America.
 Each issue is full of entertainment for our kids.